Invention, or the synonymous “innovation” or “creativity”, is a tremendous contributing factor in the advancement of society.

 If you build a blended context, they will come

 The blended learning context uses a learning management system (LMS) to support the delivery of content online combined with the conscious addition of activities that can foster and facilitate creative thinking.
-Previously LMSs have been viewed as a sort of dumping ground for content – but that is changing.
+Previously, the LMS has been viewed as a sort of dumping ground for content – but that is changing.

 This learning design can not only help students secure knowledge via retrieval practice, but also deepen their understanding through discussions and activities that promote critical and creative thinking.